 As a premier academic institution with over 200 global partnerships, the University of Delaware welcomes guests from around the world as visiting delegations.
 These meetings help expand UD's global engagement and deepen our commitment to campus internationalization; making it vital that visits are well planned, purposeful and leave our guests with a positive impression of our institution.
-The Institute for Global Studies provides guidance and support to members of the University community who wish to host an international delegation.
+The Center for Global Programs & Services (CGPS) provides guidance and support to members of the University community who wish to host an international delegation.

-Any campus unit or college can host a visiting delegation, but please contact the Institute for Global Studies through this online form at least one month in advance of the visit so that IGS can offer guidance and suggestions on proper etiquette and protocol.
+Any campus unit or college can host a visiting delegation, but please contact CGPS through this online form at least one month in advance of the visit so that CGPS can offer guidance and suggestions on proper etiquette and protocol.

-Please note that any visit requests that involve the Provost or other senior UD administrators and/or signing ceremonies for international agreements must be coordinated through the Institute for Global Studies.
+Please note that any visit requests that involve the Provost or other senior UD administrators and/or signing ceremonies for international agreements must be coordinated through CGPS.
 Academic units and Colleges should not contact the Provost's Office directly regarding visiting delegations.

 Guidelines for Hosting Visiting Delegations

 When agreeing to host international visitors, the following guidelines help ensure the visit is a success:

 - Cleary identify the visit date(s), members of the delegation visiting, their purpose for coming to campus, expected outcomes of the visit and anticipated meetings while on campus.

 - Determine if there will be an incurred cost for the visit (meals, housing, transportation, gifts, etc.) as well as the funding source(s) used to pay for these costs.

 - Identify a visit coordinator who will be making logistical arrangements for the visit.